Signs, growth and admissibility of quasi-characters and the holomorphic modular bootstrap for RCFT: Survey of quasi-characters

 From \eref{gensum.0} we can now read off the $(c,h)$ values of the sum of quasi-characters, to find: \be

 \ee Notice that if $M_{\rm max}+M_{\rm min}+\frac{j+2}{12}<0$ then $h$ is negative and we necessarily have a non-unitary theory.
 Now \eref{jvalell.0} implies that $\frac14\le \frac{j+2}{12}\le \frac34$, so for any positive $M_{\rm max}$ the largest allowed number of terms in the sum consistent with unitarity is attained by choosing $M_{\rm min}=-M_{\rm max}$.
 Also the only case for which $h<1$ is $M_{\rm max}=M_{\rm min}=0$.
 With two characters and $h$ non-integer, the only primary in the full non-chiral CFT (if one exists) has dimensions $(h,h)$.
-Hence all cases $M_{\rm max}\ne 0$, or more precisely the CFTs among them, correspond to what have been called ``perfect metals'' in \cite{Plamadeala:2014roa} -- such CFTs have no relevant deformations.
+Hence all cases with $M_{\rm max}\ne 0$, or more precisely the CFTs among them, correspond to what have been called ``perfect metals'' in \cite{Plamadeala:2014roa} -- such CFTs have no relevant deformations.

 Another important point is that if $M_{\rm min}\ge 1$, one cannot have admissibility.
-This follows from the fact that in the entire sum \eref{qcsum.0} only the $M=0$ term is admissible by itself and without it, one can easily see that all the negative terms cannot be cancelled.
+This follows from the fact that in the entire sum \eref{qcsum.0} only the $M=0$ term is admissible by itself and without it all the negative terms cannot be cancelled.

 Thus we have the following results:

 \bi \item The central charge of the sum is entirely determined by $M_{\rm max}$.

 \item The conformal dimension $h$ of the sum, for fixed $M_{\rm max}$, can vary from $\frac{j+2}{12}$ to $2M_{\rm max}+\frac{j+2}{12}$ depending on the choice of $M_{\rm min}$.